ionabio/FrostraTDSrc/ReadMe.md

 Tools used:

 - ChatGPT and Dalle-3 for artwork
-- Affinity designer: to edit and make the art
+- Affinity designer: to edit and make the art usable as in-game assets.
-- Github's Copilot: here and there for suggestions
+- Github's Copilot: here and there for suggestions and help me to learn unity!
-- Unity
+- Unity with C#

 # History

-- This is the very alpha version of the game, bugs are around and mechanics would be improved.
+- This is the very alpha version of the game, bugs are around and mechanics could be improved.